CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise5-Build-run-and-analyze-OpenFOAM.md

 4. Save that file under `motorBike/submit.sh`

 5. Run the OpenFOAM job
-Here we ask for 2 node from the node array **hb120v2** using 120 cores on each, and asking to be exclusive on these 2 nodes.
+Here we ask for 2 nodes from the node array **hb120v2** using 120 cores on each, and asking to be exclusive on these 2 nodes.

    ```bash
    cd motorBike